sroze/message/README.md

 #### Routing

-When doing asynchronous processing, the key is to route the message to the right producer.
+When doing asynchronous processing, the key is to route the message to the right sender.
 As the routing is application-specific and not message-specific, the configuration can be made within the `framework.yaml` configuration file as well: